Skip to content

 Perpetuity value with growing cash flows.

-Calculate present value of a growing perpetuity using the Gordon formula.
-Enter first year cash flow and growth rate for an instant result.
+Calculate the present value of a growing perpetuity using the Gordon formula, from the first-year cash flow, growth rate, and discount rate.

 What this tool does